-Networks employing DAGs have a long and rich tradition, starting with the geneticist Sewall Wright [1921].
-He developed a method called path analysis [Wright 1934], which later became an established representation of causal models in economics [Wold 1964], sociology [Blalock 1971, Kenny 1979], and psychology [Duncan 1975].
-Good [1961] used DAGs to represent causal hierarchies of binary variables with disjunctive causes.
-Influence diagrams represent another application of DAG representation [Howard and Matheson 1981].
+Networks employing directed acyclic graphs (DAGs) have a long and rich tradition, starting with the geneticist Sewall Wright (1921).
+Wright (1921) He developed a method called Path Analysis (Wright, 1934), which later became an established representation of causal models in economics (Wold, 1964), sociology (Blalock, Jr., 1971; Kenny, 1979), and psychology (Duncan, 1975).
+Good (1961) used DAGs to represent causal hierarchies of binary variables with disjunctive causes.
+Influence diagrams represent another application of DAG representation (Howard and Matheson, 1981).
 Developed for decision analysis, they contain both event nodes and decision nodes.
-Recursive models is the name given to such networks by statisticians seeking meaningful and effective decompositions of contingency tables [Lauritzen 1982, Wermuth and Lauritzen 1983, Kiiveri et al. 1984].
+Recursive models is the name given to such networks by statisticians seeking meaningful and effective decompositions of contingency tables (Lauritzen, 1982; Wermuth and Lauritzen, 1983; Kiiveri et al., 1984).

-The role of the network in the applications cited was primarily to provide an efficient description for probability functions; once the network was configured, all subsequent computations were pursued by symbolic manipulation of probability expressions.
-The potential for the network to work as a computational architecture, and hence as a model of cognitive activities, was noted in Pearl [1982], where a distributed scheme was demonstrated for probabilistic updating on tree-structured networks.
-The motivation behind this particular development was the modeling of distributed processing in reading comprehension [Rumelhart 1976], where both top-down and bottom-up inferences are combined to form a coherent interpretation.
-This dual mode of reasoning is at the heart of Bayesian updating and in fact motivated

-Reverend Bayes's original 1763 calculations of posterior probabilities (representing explanations), given prior probabilities (representing causes), and likelihood functions (representing evidence).
+The role of the network in the applications above was primarily to provide an efficient description for probability functions; once the network was configured, all subsequent computations were pursued by symbolic manipulation of probability expressions.
+The potential for the network to work as a computational architecture, and hence as a model of cognitive activities, was noted in Pearl (1982), where a distributed scheme was demonstrated for probabilistic updating on tree-structured networks.
+The motivation behind this particular development was the modeling of distributed processing in reading comprehension (Rumelhart, 1976), where both top-down and bottom-up inferences are combined to form a coherent interpretation.
+This dual mode of reasoning is at the heart of Bayesian updating, and in fact motivated Reverend Bayes's original 1763 calculations of posterior probabilities (representing explanations), given prior probabilities (representing causes), and likelihood functions (representing evidence).

 Bayesian networks have not attracted much attention in the logic and cognitive modeling circles, but they did in expert systems.
-The ability to coordinate bidirectional inferences filled a void in expert systems technology of the late 1970s, and it is in this area that Bayesian networks truly flourished.
-Over the past 10 years, Bayesian networks have become a tool of great versatility and power, and they are now the most common representation scheme for probabilistic knowledge [Shafer and Pearl 1990, Shachter 1990, Oliver and Smith 1990, Neapolitan 1990].
-They have been used to aid in the diagnosis of medical patients [Heckerman 1991, Andersen et al. 1989, Heckerman et al. 1990, Peng and Reggia 1990] and malfunctioning systems [Agogino et al. 1988]; to understand stories [Charniak and Goldman 1991]; to filter documents [Turtle and Croft 1991]; to interpret pictures [Levitt et al. 1990]; to perform filtering, smoothing, and prediction [Abramson 1991]; to facilitate planning in uncertain environments [Dean and Wellman 1991]; and to study causation, nonmonotonicity, action, change, and attention.
-Some of these applications are described in a tutorial article by Charniak [1991]; others can be found in Pearl [1988], Shafer and Pearl [1990], and Goldszmidt and Pearl [1996].
+The ability to coordinate bi-directional inferences filled a void in expert systems technology of the late 1970s, and it is in this area that Bayesian networks truly flourished.
+Over the past ten years, Bayesian networks have become a tool of great versatility and power, and they are now the most common representation scheme for probabilistic knowledge (Neapolitan, 1990; Spiegelhalter et al., 1993; Darwiche, 2009; Koller and Friedman, 2009).
+They have been used to aid in the diagnosis of medical patients (Heckerman, 1991; Andersen et al., 1989; Geiger et al., 1990; Jiang and Cooper, 2010) and malfunctioning systems (Fenton and Neil, 2012); to understand stories (Charniak and Goldman, 1991), to retrieve documents (de Campos et al., 2004), to interpret pictures (Levitt et al., 1990), to perform filtering, smoothing, and prediction (Weiss and Pearl, 2010), to analyze gene expressions (Friedman et al., 2000), genetic counseling (Uebersax, 2004), semantic search (Koumenides and Shadbolt, 2012), error-correcting codes (McEliece et al., 1998), speech recognition (Zweig, 1998), to facilitate planning in uncertain environments (Guestrin, 2003; Beaudry et al., 2010), and to study causation, nonmonotonicity, action, change, and attention.
+Some of these applications are described in Pearl (1988); Russell and Norvig (2003); Buede (2009).